-- Mount/dismount blocks are proposed on either side of C. R. 400 E at the proposed crosswalk. - A connection is proposed between the end of the Greenfield Pennsy and the NRHT crossing of C. R. 400 E. - Crosswalk stripes are proposed for the road pavement. - Road signs are proposed along C. R. 400 E announcing to drivers that the upcoming crosswalk is approaching, 200 feet before the crossing. - Standard stop signs are proposed for trail users on both sides of the road. - Trail features are proposed to safely slow bicycles so they may stop before they cross the road at unsafe speeds.
+- [deleted] - A connection is proposed between the end of the Greenfield Pennsy and the NRHT crossing of C. R. 400 E. - Crosswalk stripes are proposed for the road pavement. - Road signs are proposed along C. R. 400 E announcing to drivers that the upcoming crosswalk is approaching, 200 feet before the crossing. - Standard stop signs are proposed for trail users on both sides of the road. - Trail features are proposed to safely slow bicycles so they may stop before they cross the road at unsafe speeds.

-Proposed improvements for the Hancock County site are conceptually shown on the graphics in this section.
+Proposed improvements for the Hancock County site are conceptually shown on the graphics in this section, including hypothetical equestrian features.
 All crossing improvements including signage, pavement markings, clear zones and sight lines, etc. are to meet or exceed INDOT standards.